Nathan22Miles/PtxMCP/_README.md

       "command": "npx",
       "args": [
         "-y",
-        "/path/to/PtxMCP",
+        "/path/to/PtxMCP"
       ]
     }
   }
 ```

-If you don't have Paratext installed you can add '/path/to/source/PtxMCP/myParatextProjects' to args.
+If you don't have Paratext installed, you can add '/path/to/source/PtxMCP/myParatextProjects' to args.
 This provides access to WEB project.

 ## MCP Supported Commands